GeoffCox/geoffcox.github.io/Management.md

 I think managers should be able to at least explain their management philosophy to candidates, so I decided to put mine in writing here.
 Hopefully this should help answer the question, "why would someone want to work on my team and work for me?"

 ## Tenets
-While there are multitudes of things to consider when making decisions as a manager, I follow these tenets.
+While there are a multitude of things to consider when making decisions as a manager, I follow these tenets.

 1. Developers deserve individual ownership